maxapn98/Recipe-Search/README.md

 * Guidance for HTML template element and JS interaction was done with the help of this [youtube tutorial](https://www.youtube.com/watch?v=OSficvLDefM).

+* Guidence for creating wireframes with Adobe XD was done with the help of this [youtube tutorial](https://www.youtube.com/watch?v=68w2VwalD5w).

 ### Media

 * Photos used in this site development were obtained from [Unsplash.com](https://unsplash.com/).